RussOakham/Immortal-Fitness-Collective/README.md

 ### **Acknowledgements**

-- Thanks to my mentor, [Precious Ijege](https://github.com/precious-ijege) for his suggestions, time and support.
+- Thanks to my mentor, [Precious Ijege](https://github.com/precious-ijege) for their suggestions, time and support.
 - Thanks to those on Slack for reviewing my project and making suggestions.
 - Thanks to my housemates, friends and family for reviewing the project and offering constructive feedback.